psu13/mutable-hakyll/posts/aieeek.md

 There are any number of easy examples.
 For some reason simple arithmetic is beyond reach.
 But using the programming assistants I've also gotten a lot of really confident answers that appear to be pretty good, but when unpacked are actually completely wrong.
 Claude is pretty good at writing LaTeX though.
 No surprise.

+What is more spooky is that claude code is also better than the average engineer at writing English descriptions about what complicated pieces of code do.
+These pieces of text are never 100% right, but most engineer writing is not either.
+And the claude stuff is more readable.

 So anyway.
 These things _are_ spooky good at _something_.
 But it's not really clear what.
 And different systems are good at different things.